eatyofood/ultimate_adhd_list_manager/README.md

 - gives you a visual aid with a progressbar letting you know how much allotted time is left on your current task.

-      - CREATE HOURS WORTH OF TODO_LIST TIMMERS IN UNDER A MINUTE! -
-type:

-1. a task --> enter
-2. how many minutes it should take --> enter
-3. ^ rinse & repeate, until [satisfied|overwelmed] -
-4. type: done or DONE to start the timmers
-5. ap creates an acrchive of the todo list if they iterate to compleation

-### it iterates between 2 inputs until you type 'done' or 'DONE'

-#### > A. a task - str( user input )
-#### > B. how many minutes - int( )  you think

-then it starts the timmers and plays